-This one is a no-brainier; you have to pay the sales tax of the state where your business is physically located.
+This one is a no-brainer; you have to pay the sales tax of the state where your business is physically located.
 There are no federal sales in the US but every business has to pay income taxes.

 Again, you need to work with tax preparation experts that are aware of the sales tax rate on different commodities in a particular state.

-Some states also devise different sales taxes for different modes of businesses.
-For instance, a brick-and-mortar store might have to pay different sales tax than a venture that is operating virtually or from a home office.
+Some states also devise different sales taxes for different modes of business.
+For instance, a brick-and-mortar store might have to pay a different sales tax than a venture that is operating virtually or from a home office.